leblancd/kube-v6-test/README.md

 - should function for intra-pod communication: udp [Conformance]
 - should function for intra-pod communication: http [Conformance]
 - should provide unchanging, static URL paths for kubernetes api services
+- should provide Internet connection for containers [Feature:Networking-IPv6][Experimental]

 #### Services Test Cases: